wisonye/arch-linux/installation-tutorial-book/src/install-lightdm.md

     ```

     </br>

+    Or you can try to install the `i3` and see what happen, as sometimes it works after installing
+    `i3`.
+I think the reason should be `i3` installs something that theme needes, not very sure:)

     If you make sure NO wrong spelling in the configuration file, then switch to another **`tty`** and
     run the command below to see whether some helpful error to figure out what's happening there: